 Most of our physical centres around the UK will not be opening for face to face delivery of classroom courses before March 2021 at the earliest.
 Until this time, we will continue to deliver our scheduled classroom courses, skills modules, progress reviews and introduction days remotely, utilising online technology as we have been doing since March 2020.

 You can find course dates and information for your local centre on your local centre page.

 Is my local centre open for exams?

-I’m an apprentice and have a face-to-face review meeting booked with my FI Skills Coach.
+I’m an apprentice and have a review meeting booked with my FI Skills Coach.
 Should it still go ahead?